A Killer Narrative

 This next is not a complete list of items found in the graves, but it will give an idea of what the killers chose to leave behind (in addition to their victims).
 This in graves that those responsible for these killings, had to have known would be discovered eventually:

-- Set of keys on a key rings with chain found in back, left pocket of Joseph Sr.’s pants (the keys were for the front door of the home; the back gate; the Trooper; 1 Chateau key used for padlocks)
+- Set of keys on two key rings with chain, found in the back, left pocket of Joseph Sr.’s pants (the keys were for the front door of the home; the back gate; the Trooper; 1 Chateau key used for padlocks)

-- A single Chateau key in Joseph Sr.’s front right pocket (there is no indication that the two Chateau keys were ever analyzed to see if they went to the same padlock, or two different locks.
+- A single Chateau key in Joseph Sr.’s front or back right pocket (there is no indication that the two Chateau keys were ever analyzed to see if they went to the same padlock, or two different locks.)

-- T-shirt & loose fitting pants (looked almost like sweat pants) Joseph Sr. wore & socks (plural) beneath him
+- T-shirt & loose fitting pants (looked almost like sweat pants) worn by Joseph Sr. wore & socks (plural) beneath him

-- Blanket wrapped around Joseph Sr., held there by cut ratchet ties and cut electric cord
+- Blanket wrapped around Joseph Sr., held in place by cut ratchet ties and cut electric cord

 - Sweats and panties sized for Summer, and bundled up and above Summer’s head in her grave